yulanvanoppen/queueing_book/README.rst

 ``makeClean`` does what its name says it does: delete ``*.aux`` and the like.

-Here are the tools that I use to make the text and the figures:
+Here are the tools I use to make the text and the figures:

 * `Python <http://www.python.org/>`_
 * `Scipy <http://www.scipy.org/>`_